wendlerc/llm_labels/README.md

 In this repo I investigated the utility of embedding the class labels of a classification task (e.g., CIFAR100) using GPT3.
 In particular, I was interested whether the GPT3 embeddings of class labels serve as better targets for classification models, and, whether they can be used to obtain zero-shot performance.

+The general approach is to embed the strings corresponding to the class labels or descriptions of the class labels using GPT3 and using the resulting embedding vectors as the targets for training a neural network (NN), e.g., a CNN.
+Once the NN is trained, it can be used to classify images by comparing their NN embedding to all the class label embeddings and assigning the closest one.

 ## CIFAR100 label embeddings